rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_module.md

 #### Basic
 ![][rokgallery_module_basic_1]

 :   1. **Gallery** This option allows you to assign a RokGallery tag gallery to the module.
 Images with tags matching that of this gallery are displayed with the gallery's image preferences.
-[29%, 30%]
+[29%, 29%, ne]
     2. **Link Type** This option sets the action resulting from clicking the image in the gallery.
 You can set it to work with RokBox or RokBox2, a link determined by the slice settings of the image, the full image, or do nothing at all.
-[33%, 30%]
+[33%, 29%, ne]
     3. **Default Linked Item** If you've selected **Link in Slice** and you haven't set a link within the slice, this will be the link the gallery defaults to.
-[38%, 30%]
+[38%, 29%, ne]
     4. **Show Title** This option sets whether or not the title of a slice is shown in the gallery.
-[43%, 30%]
+[43%, 29%, ne]
     5. **Show Caption** This option sets whether or not the caption of a slice appears in the gallery.
-[48%, 30%]
+[48%, 29%, ne]
     6. **Sort By** This option sets the default sorting order for images in the gallery.
-[52%, 30%]
+[52%, 29%, ne]
     7. **Sort Direction** You can choose to have items sorted in ascending or descending order based on the **Sort By** setting.
-[57%, 30%]
+[57%, 29%, ne]
     8. **Slice Limit** You can set the limit of slices which appear in the gallery.
-[62%, 30%]
+[62%, 29%, ne]
     9. **Gallery Style** This option allows you to choose from a light or dark gallery style, affecting the look of the gallery within the module.
-[67%, 30%]
+[67%, 29%, ne]
     10. **Gallery Layout** Galleries can be laid out in a Grid, Slideshow, or Showcase pattern.
-[72%, 30%]
+[72%, 29%, ne]

 1. **Gallery**: This option allows you to assign a RokGallery tag gallery to the module.
 Images with tags matching that of this gallery are displayed with the gallery's image preferences.